Model-Aware Tokenizer Transfer: Limitations

-\subsubsection{Limitations}

-The first limitation lies in the fact that MATT relies on tied input and output embeddings to fully realize its advantages.
-We outline possible strategies to relax this requirement in the Appendix \ref{apx:untied-embeddings}.
+\section{Limitations}

+The first limitation is that MATT only directly optimizes input embeddings.
+When input and output embeddings are tied, AIM's updates do propagate into the LM head, but the output embeddings still receive no \emph{direct} supervision toward producing good next-token distributions; this likely contributes to the residual gap on generative tasks observed throughout our experiments.
+For models with untied embeddings the issue is more pronounced, and we show in Appendix~\ref{apx:untied-embeddings} that adding an NTP loss to the AIM objective recovers most of that gap, at a slight cost in training efficiency.

-Second, we do not perform continual pretraining due to computational constraints and instead evaluate only the initialized model.
+Second, we do not perform continual pretraining with all weights unfrozen due to computational constraints, and instead evaluate only models with initialized or trained embedding layers.
 This is sufficient to compare MATT with existing baselines, whose primary goal is to provide a strong starting point for further adaptation.

+A further limitation is the need for an additional forward pass during optimization through the model using the original tokenizer to obtain targets for the AIM objective.
+Although this adds computational overhead, the cost remains lower than a full forward pass through the entire model, as the target layer is positioned roughly one-third of the way through the network.

-Finally, we have not tested MATT on encoder-only architectures.
+We have also not tested MATT on encoder-only architectures.
 In principle, applying it to such models would only require removing the causal constraint in the AIM definition.

+Finally, we did not evaluate on truly low-resource languages, where benchmark coverage is too sparse for meaningful evaluation; Swahili is the closest proxy in our suite.

-\section{Segmentation Algorithm}
+\section{Segmentation algorithm}

 Instead of relying on word-based segmentation, we use an offset-based segmentation strategy.
 Designing a consistent word segmentation across tokenizers is challenging because tokenizers often differ in normalization rules, pre-tokenization steps, language coverage, etc. These differences make it difficult to ensure that segment boundaries match at the word level.